Like I Used To (Sharon Van Etten and Angel Olsen song)

 "Like I Used To" is a song by American singer-songwriters Sharon Van Etten and Angel Olsen.
 The song was written by Van Etten and Olsen, and produced by John Congleton.
-Van Etten and Olsen appear in the official music video which was released on May 20, 2021, with their hair styled in similar shag haircuts.
+The music video was released on May 20, 2021, which shows Van Etten and Olsen with their hair styled in similar shag haircuts.

 Background

-About the collaboration, Van Etten said in a press release: "Even though we weren’t super close, I always felt supported by Angel and considered her a peer in this weird world of touring.
+About the collaboration, Van Etten said in a press release: "Even though we weren't super close, I always felt supported by Angel and considered her a peer in this weird world of touring.
 We highway high-fived many times along the way….
 I finally got the courage in June of 2020 to reach out to see if she would want to sing together.
 I got greedy and quickly sent her a track I had been working on."

-Olsen added: "I’ve met with Sharon here and there throughout the years and have always felt too shy to ask her what she’s been up to or working on.
+Olsen added: "I've met with Sharon here and there throughout the years and have always felt too shy to ask her what she's been up to or working on.
 The song reminded me immediately of getting back to where I started, before music was expected of me, or much was expected of me, a time that remains pure and real in my heart."